Welcome Francophiles

 Le Vieux Carre

-good value small hotel in town centre, 40 euros a night, bar and reasonable restaurant,
+good value small hotel in town centre, 40 euros a night, bar and reasonable restaurant, with relaxing atmosphere, restaurant open Sunday evening.

 Salbris - Centre - 40km South Orleans N20